In 2015 I started living somewhat “off-grid”. With no phone line I had to find an alternate way to get online.

 The Huawei B315 comes from a good pedigree and is a strong contender if you need more power and features than a cheap battery powered unit, but don’t require top-end wireless or 4G performance.

-While slightly older than the B618, the B525 runs it a fairly close second for a reasonable price.
+While slightly older than the range topping B618, the B525 runs it a fairly close second for a more reasonable price.
 It basically sits in between the B315 and B618 when it comes to spec and price.

 Like the B315 it allows the use of an external antenna, but has the advantage of Gigabit network ports and much faster 802.11ac WiFi.